 , auroras (pl)

-is the most intense of the several luminous atmospheric lights appearing sometimes at night as streamers or bands of light occurring in the upper atmosphere over the middle and high latitudes and seen most often in the Artic and Antarctic regions.
+is the most intense of the several luminous atmospheric lights appearing sometimes at night as streamers or bands of light that occur in the upper atmosphere over the middle and high latitudes and seen most often in the Artic and Antarctic regions.

 An aurora is thought to be caused by charged particles from the sun entering the earth's magnetic field and stimulating molecules in the atmosphere.

-3. When capitalized, the goddess of the dawn, or the first light of day: In Roman mythology, Aurora was the goddess of the dawn, however in Greek her name was Eos.
+2. When capitalized, it means the goddess of the dawn, or the first light of day: In Roman mythology, Aurora was the goddess of the dawn, however in Greek her name was Eos.

 1. The god of the south wind: In her Roman mythology book, Rose read about Auster who was the god of the wind coming from the south.